hwang595/hwang595.github.io/_pages/about.md

 ======
 I am a Senior Researcher at [the Machine Learning Department at CMU](https://www.ml.cmu.edu/) and a member of [the SAILING Lab](https://sailing-lab.github.io/) working with [Eric Xing](http://www.cs.cmu.edu/~epxing/) on machine learning and systems.

 I obtained my Ph.D. degree from the [Computer Sciences Department](https://www.cs.wisc.edu/) at University of Wisconsin - Madison, advised by [Dimitris Papailiopoulos](http://papail.io/).
-In Madison, I worked closely with [Shivaram Venkataraman](http://shivaram.org/), [Kangwook Lee](http://kangwooklee.com/), and [Theodoros Rekatsinas](https://thodrek.github.io/).

-My research studies the scalability and efficiency of parallel machine learning systems.
+My research studies the scalability and efficiency of machine learning algorithms and systems.

 You can find a copy of my CV [here](https://drive.google.com/file/d/1mVhrFB50WuH49AnoXfmnFNkt0scTJcuJ/view?usp=sharing).